CloudBoost/marketing/README.md

 #### (250 characters)

-We are ideally suited for teams who want to monitor web apps, API's or any service on the internet and have the team alerted when downtime happens.
-We're suited for scenerios where downtime resolution is critial for the business, customers and the bottom line.
+We are ideally suited for teams who want to build apps without worrying about the backend, servers, databases.
+Teams ideally dont need to hire backend or dev-ops team when they use CloudBoost.
+This saves them more than 50% of development costs, time and cuts their team in half making them more agile.

 #### (200 characters)
-We are ideally suited for teams who want to monitor web apps, API's or any service on the internet and have the team alerted when downtime happens.
+We are ideally suited for teams who want to build apps without worrying about the backend, servers, databases.
+Teams ideally dont need to hire backend or dev-ops team when they use CloudBoost.

+### Integrations

+Integrate with 1000+ enterprise class apps and services with [Zapier](https://zapier.com).

 ### Integrations